homotechsual/risk-assessments/README.md

 Now that you've built the application / image / container locally you're ready to open it by visiting: `https://localhost:3000` in your browser.

-> \[!NOTE]
+> [!NOTE]
-> The docker containers are configured to serve over HTTPS by default and to direct all traffic to HTTPS.
-They will generate a self-signed certificate to facilitate this.
+> The docker containers are configured to serve over HTTPS with a self-signed certificate by default.
+The containers will also serve HTTP.

 ## Questionnaire Data